 John Driscoll has been at the center of healthcare innovation for more than two decades, leading large companies across sectors.
-He is currently the CEO of CareCentrix, the industry leader in bringing healthcare to the home, following successful stints helping lead healthcare technology (Castlight), pharmacy benefit managers (Medco, SureScripts) and insurance (Oxford) companies.
+He is currently the President of U.S. Healthcare and EVP, Walgreens Boots Alliance.
+Previously, he was the CEO of CareCentrix, the industry leader in bringing healthcare to the home, following successful stints helping lead healthcare technology (Castlight), pharmacy benefit managers (Medco, SureScripts) and insurance (Oxford) companies.
 John’s ongoing interest in and dedication to public health and healthcare innovation led to being selected by the Obama White House for its Entrepreneurs in Residence program to advise the FDA on innovation.
 John also serves as the Chairman of the Waystar Corporation and is an active investor in emerging healthcare technologies.

 He helped found Testing for America and serves on its Governing Council and is the Co-Chair of the United States of Care’s Entrepreneurs Council.
 He chairs the Truman National Security Project, and served as a captain in the U.S. Army Reserve.
 John is a Board Member for the Alliance for Hunger.
 John has published articles in national publications including the Los Angeles Times, Time Magazine, The Guardian and Politico.

 President | Health Business Group